 It’s important to take into consideration seasonal variations in temperature.
 In the winter, you might need to culture your sourdough for a wee bit longer because of the cold.
 And in the summer you might need to only ferment your sauerkraut for a few days rather than weeks because of the heat.

 Once you’re done fermenting, always store your ferments somewhere cool.
 Traditionally this was a cellar or cold room, but I store my ferments in the refrigerator.
-Rule #1 cleanliness still applies during storage.
+Cleanliness is still important during storage.
 So don’t double dip your pickle fork.

 If your ferment looks funny, smells funny or tastes off, then don’t eat it.
 Every ferment walks the line between the yummy yeasts and bacteria that we want to grow, and those that cause food poisoning.

 Cultures can cross contaminate each other.
-So if you plan on keeping several different types of similar cultures (ie, yeast cultures, or lactic cultures), then either don’t have them out of the fridge at the same time, or if you do, ferment them in separate rooms.
+So if you plan on keeping several different types of similar cultures (ie, sourdough and kombucha), then either don’t have them out of the fridge at the same time, or if you do, ferment them in separate rooms.